 The best way to experience The White City is by walking down and around Rothschild Boulevard, where many of the buildings have been restored to their original glory.

 A free tour of the White City is offered every Saturday at 11:00 am by the Association of Tourism of Tel Aviv.
-No need to sign up – Meeting point at 46 Rothschild Blvd. (corner of Shadal Street).
+No need to sign up – The meeting point is at 11 Rothschild Blvd.